NCHS-Software-Engineering-2023-2024/ap-frq-grading-app/README.md

 - Coming updates:
   - When the form is submitted, it will open the selected rubric in a format for grading and feedback.
   - Saving the customized rubrics to a database that can then be accessed by the aforementioned grading form.
+  - A Google Sign-in will be required to enter the site and use its features